 Figure 2-6.
 Projected changes in irrigated agricultural lands from 2020 to 2045.
-Irrigated lands identified by the Florida Department of Agriculture and Consumer

-Services (FDACS) are contained in the yellow, red, and green polygons.
+Irrigated lands identified by the Florida Department of Agriculture and Consumer Services (FDACS) are contained in the yellow, red, and green polygons.
 The color of these polygons indicates the projected change in irrigation status in 2045 as compared to 2020.
 All agricultural lands identified by FDACS are shown within the brown hatched polygons (source: GIS files maintained by FDACS (2022)).

 Figure 2-7.
-The change in percent composition of land use over time in the Horse Creek watershed, derived from Florida Land Use, Cover and Forms Classification System Level 1 Codes (source: GIS layer files maintained by SWFWMD).
-Note the Urban and Built-Up land use category includes mined lands.
+The change in percent composition of land use over time in the Horse Creek watershed, derived from Florida Land Use, Cover and Forms Classification System Level 1 Codes.
+The subset of Level 1 Urban and Built-Up lands classified as "Extractive" and "Reclaimed" with Level 4 codes are also shown, to demonstrate the impact of phosphate mining throughout the watershed over time (source: GIS layer files maintained by SWFWMD).